LGBT Campus Resources

-Many offices and people on campus, including Brandon Jackson, Coordinator for Multicultural Affairs, provide support services, resources, housing programs, advocacy, education, and consultation to E-town College students.
+Many offices and people on campus provide support services, resources, housing programs, advocacy, education, and consultation to E-town College students.
 We are a welcoming campus community.
-Through educational programming, on-campus resources and organizations, the College is making strides in visibility and advocacy for important LGBTQ+ issues.
+Through educational programming, on-campus resources and organizations, the College is making strides in visibility and advocacy for important LGBT issues.

 Gender Inclusive Housing